VulcanShot/csQuery/README.md

 // Starts listening for the given output.
 In case it fires, the callback is called.
 The id is used to stop listening.
 QueryArray On(string output, function callback, string id);
 // Stops listening to the given output.
-The callback removed is the one identified with the id QueryArray Off(string output, string id);
+The callback removed is the one identified with the id.
+QueryArray Off(string output, string id);

 // Saves the given value under the given key in the first entity's scope.